Guide Price Meaning Explained for Home Buyers

 When a property listing features a guide price, it may imply (though not always) that the property has considerable shortcomings.

-This pricing strategy is more commonly employed for fixer-uppers rather than pristine new-builds.
-As these are often fit with modern amenities and can fetch higher guide prices.
-While properties needing substantial repairs or upgrades may have lower ranges.
+Sellers more commonly employ this pricing strategy for fixer-uppers rather than pristine new-builds, which often come equipped with modern amenities and can command higher guide prices.

 Location